-SUMMARY | BUSINESS OPTIMISM | 2024 Q2
+SUMMARY | BUSINESS OPTIMISM | 2024 Q3

-Business optimism bounced back to above the 5 year average in 2024.
+Business optimism growth bounced back to above the 5 year average in 2024.
 Electricity networks sector seeing signs of growth

-Are you more, or less optimistic than you were 3 months ago about the general business situation in your industry?
+Are you more, or less, optimistic than you were 3 months ago about the general business situation in your industry?

 BEAMA tracks the business optimism of members.
-After some low points during 2022 and 2023, optimism bounced back to above the 5 year average in 2024.
-Optimism remains positive.
+After some low points during 2022 and 2023, optimism growth bounced back to above the 5 year average in 2024 and continued to improve in Q3.